-Fairy rings are a common occurrence on grassed areas.
+One of the most important aspects of lawn care is disease control, such as those caused by fungus.
+Fairy rings are one of these diseases that are a common occurrence on grassed areas.
 Despite their whimsical name, they provide no benefit to the soil, as they are essentially fungi that form in place of dead grass and thatch.
 Knowing how to identify and treat fairy rings and mushrooms around your lawn helps keep the soil healthy and grass growing.

 How to Spot Fairy Rings and Mushrooms

 As the name indicates, fairy rings produce fungi that a form circular pattern across an area of land, including commercial lawns.
 It can grow in a wide range of lengths from just a few inches to 200 feet.
 Although they are often seen in forested areas, they can just as easily grow on chemically-treated suburban lawns.

 The mushrooms that fairy rings produce can range from less than half an inch to 12 inches.
 Also known as toadstool or puffballs, some types of mushrooms can be poisonous to humans and animals, which is why they need to be pulled immediately once spotted.

 Fairy rings develop for several reasons.
 They can start from existing fungus that spread its spores to plant additional fungi.
 As they break down only certain portions of the lawn, the nitrogen they release stimulates growth in the grass outside of the ring, creating not only mushrooms, but uneven grass growth across the lawn.
 It is not uncommon to see fairy rings form a necrotic zone, an area of grass in which plant life has completely died.